 The entire show here feels buried under production overkill.
 We get colossal scenes of mass destruction as the party bury down to planetary cores, a ridiculously over-the-top battle with a monster in the opening scenes, multiple scenes with crashlanding spaceships, flights through a ‘quantum asteroid field’ (whatever that might mean – quantum usually refers to the sub-atomic), and massive sets that dwarf the dramatic scenes.
 Even the tragic funeral that ends the film is distracted by the image of the body being surrounded by flames every colour of the rainbow.

 Similarly, there is a scene where Karen Gillan comes down from orbit in a spaceship and crashes it into the mouth of a cave where Zoe Saldana takes refuge.
-This is not a scene that the normal laws of physics would allow spaceship or either sister to emerge from alive.
+This is not a scene where the laws of physics would allow spaceship or either sister to emerge from alive.
 The upshot of this is that you switch off caring why anything should matter in this ridiculous eye candy heavy show being put on around you.
 When the characters are not affected by normal damage and having a seemingly magical invulnerability, all you are watching is a fantasy made up of arbitrary rules.